If you don’t want to use the Blubrry Media Uploader, you can use your own WebDAV client application.

 Once you are connected, you can now drag and drop media files for your podcast.
 If you did not enter your program keyword in the WebDAV URL, please navigate into the folder with your program’s keyword before uploading media.

-Cyberduck is an Open Source FTP, WebDAV and Amazon S3 client application for Mac OS X.
+Cyberduck is an Open Source FTP, WebDAV and Amazon S3 client application for Mac OS X and Windows.

 Using Quick Connect from the toolbar, type in http://api.blubrry.com/media/ then click ‘Enter’ to connect to your account.
 When prompted for a user name and password, enter your Blubrry account email address as your user name and your Blubrry account password as your password.
 Once signed in, browse to your programs folder.
 For your convenience, select the bookmark pull down menu and then click ‘New Bookmark’ to save a shortcut to your program’s media upload folder.